Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Proofs

 Step I:

+We further argue that the velocity-space solution $P(r, t)$ has reached its equilibrium Boltzmann distribution $P_{eq}(r)$ when the particle is passing saddle points.
+This is reasonable because the equilibrium solution in the velocity space is stable under Assumption \ref{as:taylor}.
 The velocity distribution $P(r, t)$ must be the solution of the free diffusion equation in the velocity space.
 We can approximately ignore the gradient expectation term $- \frac{\partial L(\theta)}{\partial \theta} $ in dynamical equations near critical points, as the gradient expectation is much smaller the gradient noise scale near critical points.
 Near critical points, the velocity $r$ obeys the equilibrium distribution